 Starting in early May of 2018 the Big Island of Hawaii began experiencing an active eruption of the massive shield volcano Kilauea, marking some of the most significant seismic activity in decades.

-The Kilauea Eruption includes occasional eruptions from the Halema`uma`u crater as well as the fissure vents that have opened on the volcano’s East Rift Zone, with lava oozing and shooting out of the cracks in the Earth’s surface, particularly a cone that formed at fissure 8 and poured out immense amounts of lava that made it’s way to the ocean.
+The Kilauea eruption included occasional eruptions from the Halema`uma`u crater as well as the fissure vents that opened on the volcano’s East Rift Zone, with lava oozing and shooting out of the cracks in the Earth’s surface, particularly a cone that formed at fissure 8 and poured out immense amounts of lava that made it’s way to the ocean.
 The volcano put on some amazing lava displays over a four month period, then in the first half of August 2018, the lava flow and seismic activity slowed and stopped.

-While we understand the desire to see these incredible images, we also want to help keep the event in perspective and have written an article detailing the scope of the Hawaii Volcano Eruption, the area it is affecting, and how the activity will affect your visit to the Big Island.
+While we understand the wide spread interest in this eruption, we also want to help keep the event in perspective and have written an article detailing the scope of the 2018 Volcanic Eruption, the area it affected, and how the activity affects those visiting the Big Island.

 Kīlauea Volcano Lower East Rift Zone Activates:

 Eruption of lava and ground cracking begins in the area of Leilani Estates and Lanipuna Gardens subdivision.

 The middle portion of the fissure system continues to produce robust eruptive activity in the Lower East Rift Zone.
 The most active fissures are 22,19, 6, 5, and 23.
 A faint glow was seen from Fissure 9, but no flows, and methane was observed burning in road cracks overnight.
 Volcanic gas emissions remain very high from these fissure eruptions.